 In the wild, yellowtail snappers are vulnerable to fishing pressure and other threats like habitat loss and water pollution.
 This can reduce their lifespan significantly if not managed properly.
 As such, it is important for fishers to practice catch-and-release techniques when fishing for yellowtail snappers so as not to deplete their populations in the wild.

-See also What is Yoranian Animal
+See also What is Yellow Bass Animal

 The lifespan of yellowtail snappers is also affected by their diet and habitat quality.
 They feed primarily on small crustaceans like crabs and shrimp but will also eat smaller fish.
 A healthy diet with plenty of variety will help keep these fish healthy and increase their lifespan.
 Similarly, they require clear water with plenty of hiding spots to stay out of predators’ sights.
 When given the right conditions, yellowtail snappers can live long lives both in the wild and in captivity – up to 10 years or more!